Juanses03/waitlist-mailer/readme.md

 ## Project Description

-**WaitlistMailer** is a TypeScript class that allows you to manage a waitlist and send confirmation emails using **Nodemailer** [[1]].
+**WaitlistMailer** is a TypeScript class that allows you to manage a waitlist and send confirmation emails using **Nodemailer**.
 The package is designed to be flexible and easy to integrate into modern web projects.
-It includes robust email validation using **Joi** [[2]], support for dynamic HTML templates, and options for both local and database storage.
+It includes robust email validation using **Joi**, support for dynamic HTML templates, and options for both local and database storage.

 ---